scrtlabs/catalyst/docs/live-trading-wiki.md

 on the exchange.

 <h2>Trading an Algorithm</h2>
-There are no special convention to follow when writing an algorithm for live trading.
+There is no special convention to follow when writing an algorithm for live trading.
 The same algorithm should work in backtest and live execution mode without modification.